redchamps/clean-admin-menu/README.md

 to a single tab named "**Extensions**" and place it after native Magento tabs.

-Did you knwo this module makes the "Extensions" level entry true?
+Did you know this module makes the "Extensions" level entry true?
 As explained in the Magento official documentation, the best practice is to live feature-level extensions under a single "extensions" level: [Admin Best Practices](https://developer.adobe.com/commerce/php/best-practices/admin/placement-and-design/#feature-extensions).

 >
 > Feature Extensions